 However, an offender must get back in touch with his or her probation officer as soon as possible to explain the situation, take the next steps and perhaps avoid harsh penalties.
 This is in everyone’s best interest to protect both the probationer and the concerned citizens.

-How To Access Details of Parolees in Minnesota
+How To Access Information on Minnesota Parolees

 As noted above, parole occurs after an offender has served part of his or her jail sentence.
 When at least ⅔ of the sentence is complete, a judge may review the case and recommend parole, which will place the offender back in the community under supervision.